Home Security Guide: How to Feel Safe in Your New Home

 - Fix up your home: Damage from a break-in can make you feel especially targeted and violated.
 Gather your reinforcements — friends and family who will want to help you recover.
 Board up broken windows, sweep away any glass, and install new locks.
 Maybe even rearrange your furniture or hang new decorations.

-- Shop for a new security system: You can ease anxiety after a break-in by upgrading to a new or higher-grade system (maybe one that’s professionally monitored).
+- Shop for a new security system: You can ease anxiety after a break-in by upgrading to a new or higher-grade security system (maybe one that’s professionally monitored).

 - Update your home inventory: Take note of what your new belongings cost.
 This will help you feel prepared for a future break-in.